DERMATOLOGY : PATIENT SCHEDULING + COSMETIC CONSULT CAPTURE

 The front desk spends less time rescuing mixed-queue chaos and more time on the human moments that matter.

-The 90-Day Installation: Capture, Separate, Continue
+The Core Protocol Launch: Capture, Separate, Continue

 Phase 01